eikochan117/hvtag/README.md

 hvtag but rewritten in rust.
 Tag audio files using their RJ code according to their DLsite page.

 ## Modules
-*dl_site* : Everything needed to gather data from Dlsite, via their API or by scrapping.
+- *dlsite* : Everything needed to gather data from Dlsite, via their API or by scrapping.
-*tagger* : Code to tag audio (mp3) files
+- *tagger* : Code to tag audio (mp3) files
-*custom_tags* : Database (SQL/DuckDB for the fun of it) handling conversion of tags of different sources to custom ones *converter* : Code to convert audio files to mp3/320kbps *renamer* : Code to re-organize automatically files to follow a same pattern (tbd)
+- *converter* : Code to convert audio files to mp3/320kbps
+- *renamer* : Code to re-organize automatically files to follow a same pattern (tbd)

-For the DB thing, allow to import .yaml file
+- *folders* : Code to keep track of scanned folders and their content
+- *database* : All database related stuff

+## Checklist of stuff to do
+- Scan existing library and keep track of their path, last update with Dlsite (never at first), rj code
+- Collect Dlsite tags for this existing library, ordering them in the database
+- Allow renaming tags from Dlsite to custom ones
+- Apply those tags to existing files
+- Save query results of dlsite in the db to avoid unnecessary api spam and crawl
+- Save CVs and Circles the same way
+- Enable conversion of files to mp3
+- Enable renaming like previous version of hvtag
+- Try to implement smart name pattern parsing ?